 Looking to replace an existing system that is “really nothing more than contacts,” according to Victim Advocate Amanda Burnett, the Oregon Crime Victims Law Center first learned about Legal Files from the Maryland Crime Victims’ Resource Center, Inc., a Legal Files customer since 2005.

-“One of primary goals with Legal Files is to have everything in one, central place,” Burnett explained, “so all case information is easily accessible and can be viewed from different perspectives, such as case, user, grant, funding source, crime/problem type, etc. This would also include information about intake, clients and adverse parties, as well as all documents, emails, deadlines and conflict checking.”
+“One of primary goals with Legal Files is to have everything in one, central place,” Burnett explained, “so all case information is easily accessible and can be viewed from different perspectives, such as case, user, grant, funding source, crime/problem type, etc. This would also include information about intake, clients and adverse parties, as well as all documents, emails, deadlines and best conflict checking software.”

 Burnett added that Legal Files will assist with accurate and timely reporting regarding the Law Center’s funding sources.
 “Sometimes, multiple funding sources can exist for one file,” she said.
 Legal Files will make it easier for us to track all sources, and if/when they change.”